mrciolino/wiki-backup/timeline.md

 - Darmuth destroys Altricia and kills Krorg.
 - Meade departs the party and creates the "Three Swishes" bar in Fywick.
 - Darmuth is killed after Os drops her into a volcano.
-- Spoops founds a military group called Mortis Lux and begins recruiting allies to fight off the Illithids.
+- Spoops proposes the partyestablish an alliance called Mortis Lux and begins recruiting allies to fight off the Illithids.
 - The **Low Bar Brawlers** ascend to godhood.
 - The Githyanki Empire falls.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.